alpianon/include-pandoc/README.md

 # include-pandoc

+> NOTE: this is WIP; the concept of include-pandoc as a python wrapper
+> for pandoc has been abandoned in favor of a simple perl script that
+> processes includes in a much quicker way.
+This readme needs to be
+> rewritten.

 A wrapper for pandoc that processes include lines (like `!include path/to/included/file`) in markdown files before passing them to pandoc for further processing.

 It allows to assemble complex/modular texts with link texts referring to headers or link definitions contained in different files.